mislav/blog/_posts/2011-12-12-vim-revisited.md

 and *you never needed* a file browser pane in the first place, anyway.
 If you need to view the directory structure of a project, use `tree` command-line tool (easily installed via package manager of choice, such as Homebrew on OS X) and pipe it to `less`.
-If, on the other thand, you want to _interactively explore_ the file structure while in Vim, simply edit a directory and the built-in Netrw plugin will kick in; for instance, start in a the current directory <kbd>:e .</kbd>.
+If, on the other hand, you want to _interactively explore_ the file structure while in Vim, simply edit a directory and the built-in Netrw plugin will kick in; for instance, start in the current directory <kbd>:e .</kbd>.

 ### ctags